 The Cooperative Extension 4-H staff emphasized the importance of volunteering and becoming mentors to youth.
 Educational programs focused on team building, recruiting volunteers, mentoring others and understanding and working with diverse audiences.
 4-H staff collaborated with other agencies and organizations to acquire resource persons to assist in conducting several of the programs.
-These efforts resulted in recruiting and training 501 adult volunteers who worked with approximately 8,255 youth.
-A total of 3,925 youth participated in life skill programs.
-A total of 220 adults were trained to implement programs in churches, community centers and neighborhood schools.
-As a result of the youth participating in the county and state level programs focusing on life skills, it was found that 80% of the participants improved skills in communications; 60% of the participants learned to make sound decisions; and 85% changed their levels of aggressive and delinquent behaviors.
+From the efforts of 18 county staff members, 402 volunteers and 4-H specialists who worked with youth, a total of 12,590 youth were reached.
+A total of 3,829 youth participated in life skill programs.
+A total of 37 adults were trained to implement the Mini Society Program (an Entrepreneurship and Economic Development project) with youth.
+As a result of the youth participating in the county and state level programs focusing on life skills, it was found that 80% of the participants improved skills in communications; 80% of the participants learned skills in managing their anger and negotiating; 80% of the participants learned to make sound decisions; and 85% changed their levels of aggressive and delinquent behaviors.
 A total of 60% demonstrated ethical, social and moral responsibilities by making sound life choices.

 In the area of agriculture and natural sciences, 4-H staff recruited youth to participate in programs which exposed them to horticulture, environmental stewardship, camping, renewable natural resources and water quality.
-As a result, a total of 3,217 youth participated in the various 4-H programs, such as animal care projects, 4-H sports fishing programs, conservation and natural sciences projects and outdoor camping.
+As a result, a total of 3,324 youth participated in the various 4-H programs, such as animal care projects, 4-H sports fishing programs, conservation and natural sciences projects and outdoor camping.

 The 4-H & Youth Development staff also promoted leadership development and citizenship as well as exposed youth to career opportunities.
-Approximately 2,321 youth in 19 rural and urban counties throughout Texas attended 62 leadership development trainings and citizenship programs, and 550 youth completed community service projects.
+Approximately 2,450 youth in 19 rural and urban counties throughout Texas attended 64 leadership development trainings and citizenship programs, and 490 youth completed community service projects.

-A total of 3,932 youth also attended youth conferences, workshops and seminars to help them become proficient in making career choices and expose them to entrepreneurial opportunities.
+A total of 2,896 youth also attended youth conferences, workshops and seminars to help them become proficient in making career choices and expose them to entrepreneurial opportunities.
 Twenty programs were conducted to help prepare youth for summer employment, and they learned how to prepare a resume, improve interviewing techniques and dress for success.
 Career fairs, career seminars and an annual event conducted at Prairie View A&M University called the Career Awareness and Youth Leadership Laboratory helped young people learn how to write a business plan, run a business and identify career and educational goals.
 Trained teachers from the T-TEEM project conducted a Business Competition and Trade Show with youth who participated in the T-TEEM project in school.
 Forty youth teams exhibited their marketing skills, and their business plans were judged.
-A total of 620 youth participated in the TLC inner-city project.
+A total of 604 youth participated in the Teen Leadership Connection (TLC) inner-city project.
 Twenty-five volunteers trained to be master TLC leaders who conduct programs with youth in the community.